2020 Legislative Beliefs

 It is the responsibility of the school board through the superintendent and administrators to ensure teachers in their district are qualified for the job they are hired to do.
 School boards have the authority to set high performance standards and expect demonstrated academic and instructional excellence from their teachers.

-It is the responsibility of the school board and the state to ensure teachers obtain the knowledge and skills they need to teach so that all children can learn.
 Therefore, boards need to ensure teachers, as a part of their job, continuously and collaboratively study content, instruction and the effect on students based upon identified student needs.

 Quality teaching is essential to high student achievement.
 In order to recruit the best and the brightest teachers into Iowa and the profession, keep the best and the brightest teachers we now have, and increase respect for the profession that most impacts our children’s future, IASB strongly advocates for school funding levels sufficient to pay competitive wages.
 In addition, IASB believes school boards must focus on ensuring a school culture that supports engaging educators in decision making, providing teachers with leadership opportunities and professional development, and exploring compensation and evaluation systems designed to enhance performance and retention.